 Scodix chocolate box example - the label text has been printed in relief inside an embossed gold background pattern

 The challenge was to find a high precision, high signal-stability encoder capable of meeting the diverse and demanding requirements of printing machines; to have immunity to possible contaminants such as grease, dust particles and scratches and to run reliably with minimal maintenance.
-Scodix chose a 5 nm resolution TONiC readhead with self-adhesive RGSZ gold scale for each individual platen.
-Scale is mounted on both sides of the machine and thermally mastered to the substrate with end-clamps.
-RGSZ scales are designed for the printing industry and are gold-plated with a lacquered finish for increased corrosion resistance and ease of cleaning.
+Scodix chose a 5 nm resolution TONiC readhead with a self-adhesive scale for each individual platen, mounted on both sides of the machine and thermally mastered to the substrate with end-clamps.
+This scale is ideal for the printing industry, offering increased corrosion resistance and ease of cleaning.
 LM10 linear magnetic encoders with MS10 scales, from RLS (a Renishaw associate company), are also employed on the machine's Y-axis to enable some degree of lateral alignment control of each platen.

 Gur Shapira, R & D project manager at Scodix Ltd, explains: “After reviewing several alternatives, we found the TONiC optical linear encoder to answer our needs.
 The main decision factors were accuracy, repeatability and quality.
 We conducted accuracy tests using a profilometer and comparator to ensure that the system performance was within spec.
 The TONiC encoder was shown to have excellent metrology performance.
 Every stage of the testing and integration of the Scodix Ultra was done in cooperation and collaboration with Renishaw's local technical support team.”

 Mr Shapira concludes: “We see Renishaw as an invaluable strategic supplier to Scodix, ensuring product quality and reliability to the benefit of our customers.”